mlargeot/Area/README.md

 ## Prerequisites

-The only prerequisite needed to run the project are `Docker` and `ngrok`.
-Please ensure Docker and ngrok are installed on your system.
+The only prerequisites for running this project are `Docker` and `ngrok`.
+Please ensure both Docker and ngrok are installed on your system.

 ### Docker Installation on Linux